usdoj-crt/crt-portal/docs/maintenance_or_infrequent_tasks.md

 Make sure to update the auth settings to include the new environment.

 See documentation for the ADFS Django package- https://django-auth-adfs.readthedocs.io/en/latest/

+### Code changes

+Add the environment to add auth urls condion in urls.py and adding the environment to the auth conditions of settings.py.

+crt_portal/crt_portal/settings.py

+    # for AUTH, probably want to add stage in the future
+    -if environment == 'PRODUCTION':
+    +if environment in ['PRODUCTION', 'STAGE']:
+         INSTALLED_APPS.append('django_auth_adfs')

+crt_portal/crt_portal/urls.py

+    environment = os.environ.get('ENV', 'UNDEFINED')
+    -if environment == 'PRODUCTION':
+    +if environment in ['PRODUCTION', 'STAGE']:
+         auth = [